THIS IS NOT A CV. THIS IS A BUILDER'S MANIFEST.

 EUEarly cloud-native EDA

 The platform covered more than 400 macroeconomic indicators across major economies and represented one of the early cloud-native, event-driven trading systems in Europe.
-Robotero was later acquired by HTF Brokers.
+Robotero was later acquired by HFT Brokers.

 Rejsomat.pl